sfu-cosmo/MGCAMB_v4/README.md

 <img src="img/q_r.png" width="350" title="Q R parametrization" />
 </p>

 MGCAMB is implemented in the latest version of [CosmoMC](https://github.com/cmbant/CosmoMC).
-The MGCosmoMC code can be found on this [repository](https://github.com/sfu-cosmo/MGCosmoMC)
+The MGCosmoMC code can be found in this [repository](https://github.com/sfu-cosmo/MGCosmoMC).

 ### Structure of the code
 The new MGCAMB patch is structured as in the figure.